Frequently Asked Questions

 Can I be interviewed with friends?

-Interviews must be conducted one-on-one (over the phone) with our researchers to ensure your friends do not overhear or influence your responses.
-However, if you have a friend that is also interested in participating in the survey, we can schedule them on the same day, as long as you and your friend(s) are comfortable waiting until the other has completed their interview confidentially.
-We just ask that you please sit in a separate space for the duration of the interview to ensure the confidentiality of your responses.
+Interviews must be conducted one-on-one with our researchers to ensure the confidentiality of your responses and that no one influences your responses.
+However, if you have a friend that is also interested in participating in the survey, we can schedule them on the same day, as long as you and your friend(s) are comfortable waiting separately during each interview.

 I have some friends that might be eligible and interested in being involved; can I tell them about this study?

 Yes.
-We are looking for 100 participants for the WA arm of the study, so feel free to tell your friends and share the link for this study.
+We are looking for 100 participants for the WA arm of the study, so please do to tell your friends and share the link for this study.
 However, all participants will need to be screened for eligibility.